MBZUAI-7201-8201-SP26/Assignment-1-Instructions/README.md

 1. Read the Lab 1 instructions here: https://docs.tenstorrent.com/tt-metal/latest/tt-metalium/tt_metal/labs/matmul/lab1/lab1.html

+(Some figures may not display properly, click on it to show the full figure.)

 2. Complete the exercises by following the instructions in the lab document.

 3. Save evidence that your code runs correctly, such as terminal outputs, logs, screenshots etc.